nats-io/nats-site/content/doc/writing_applications/secure_connection.md

 {{< partial "doc/connect_token_url.html" >}}

-## Encrypting Connections With TLS
+## Encrypting Connections with TLS

 While authentication limits which clients can connect, TLS can be used to check the server’s identity and the client’s identity and will encrypt the traffic between the two.
 The most secure version of TLS with NATS is to use verified client certificates.
-In this mode, the client can check that it trusts the certificate sent by the `gnatsd` but the server will also check that it trusts the certificate sent by the client.
+In this mode, the client can check that it trusts the certificate sent by `gnatsd` but the server will also check that it trusts the certificate sent by the client.
 From an applications perspective connecting to a server that does not verify client certificates may appear identical.
 Under the covers, disabling TLS verification removes the server side check on the client’s certificate.
 When started in TLS mode, `gnatsd` will require all clients to connect with TLS.
 Moreover, if configured to connect with TLS, client libraries will fail to connect to a server without TLS.

 The [Java examples repository](https://github.com/nats-io/java-nats-examples/tree/master/src/main/resources) contains certificates for starting the server in TLS mode.